He wanted to steal gas for his pickup, police said. So he drilled into U-Hauls and caused a spill.

 Instead, he headed for a line of parked U-Haul trucks in Griffin, Ga., and drilled holes in the tanks — spilling up to 45 gallons of gas before fleeing the scene.

-“While we understand that there is a shortage on gas, we also want to remind everyone to exercise safety, patience and common sense,” the city of Griffin Police Department said in a statement on the incident.
+“While we understand that there is a shortage on gas, we also want to remind everyone to exercise safety, patience and common sense,” the City of Griffin Police Department said in a statement on the incident.
 “The shortage is temporary and we anticipate the gas stations returning to full operations soon.
 In the meantime, remain calm and don’t do anything to endanger yourself and others.”

 The case was among several chaotic incidents as gas shortages spiked after a hack shut down the Colonial Pipeline, which supplies almost half the gasoline and other fuels used on the East Coast, leading prices to reach heights not seen since 2014.
 As panic-buying drivers swarmed gas stations, a fight broke out this week at one North Carolina station after a woman allegedly crashed into another car and spit at the driver, WRAL reported.

-The fuel trouble began last Friday, when the Colonial Pipeline announced that a cyber attack had forced it to shut down its supply network.
+The fuel trouble began Friday, when the Colonial Pipeline announced that a cyberattack had forced it to shut down its supply network.
 The cyberattack has raised questions about the vulnerability of the nation’s infrastructure and led President Biden to declare a state of emergency in 17 states and D.C.

 On Wednesday, Colonial announced it would resume operations, but that it could take several days to get distribution back to normal.

 Despite officials assuring the public that the nation has plenty of fuel, panic buying left 65 percent of stations in North Carolina out of gas, according to GasBuddy, and more than 45 percent tapped out in Georgia, South Carolina and Virginia.
-The domino-effect sparked by alarmed customers even reached central Florida, an area not supplied by the Colonial pipeline, The Washington Post’s Will Englund and Ellen Nakashima reported.
+The domino-effect sparked by alarmed customers even reached central Florida, an area not supplied by the Colonial Pipeline, The Washington Post’s Will Englund and Ellen Nakashima reported.

 That shortage apparently led to the U-Haul gas theft in suburban Atlanta.

-On Wednesday morning, police said, the man — who has yet to be identified or charged — drilled into the tanks of multiple U-Haul trucks at a self-storage business in Griffin.
-About 35-45 gallons of gas soon gushed from the tanks, Griffin police spokeswoman Laurie Littlejohn told the Atlanta Journal-Constitution.
+On Wednesday morning, police said, the man — who hasn’t been identified or charged — drilled into the tanks of multiple U-Haul trucks at a self-storage business in Griffin.
+About 35 to 45 gallons of gas soon gushed from the tanks, Griffin police spokeswoman Laurie Littlejohn told the Atlanta Journal-Constitution.

-Dozens of firefighters worked in the rain throughout Wednesday to clean up the spill as police searched for the suspect, who is seen in surveillance video wearing a dark-colored hoodie, police said in a Facebook post.
+Dozens of firefighters worked in the rain throughout Wednesday to clean up the spill as police searched for the suspect, who is seen in surveillance video wearing a dark hoodie, police said in a Facebook post.

 “So while you’re creating a hazardous material spill, for 5 gallons of gasoline and cause firefighters to have to work in the rain, we appreciate you parking your truck behind the KFC where we can obtain a photo of your get away vehicle,” police said in another statement.
 “Also, the shots of you walking around the U-Haul trucks are helpful.”